iAmWillShepherd/event-triggered-notifications-tutorial/README.md

 ## Data tags

-[Data tags](https://documentation.onesignal.com/docs/add-user-data-tags) enable you attach metadata to user events.
+[Data tags](https://documentation.onesignal.com/docs/add-user-data-tags) enable you to attach metadata to user events.
-Tags are structured as a map of key-value pairs and can be set from your application's backend(s) and client(s).
+Tags are a map of key-value pairs and can be set from your application's backend(s) and client(s).

 1. Show where data tags can be found in the OneSignal Dashboard